Happy three year anniversary Claudia! Tell us a little bit more about what your role as Client Services Manager involves.

 Since having my second baby girl four months ago, my husband and I feel we have now completed our little family.
 So I’m now thinking ahead and feel like I’m moving into a new phase of life.
 Perhaps it’s a little too soon to think about retirement, but financial freedom is something I am striving towards so that we have more time and flexibility to achieve what we want.

 I want to push myself to do more and take up new hobbies too.
 I actually just bought a new car but haven't got my license yet, so one of the next things on my to-do list is to pass my driving test.

 From a career perspective, there is so much more I want to look at in terms of building new solutions for our clients, to help them bring about the next change of technology wave that we are riding on right now.
 We’re facing a big problem here, where many Singaporeans are being retrenched or displaced out of their jobs.
 I want to see what advisory solutions we can offer our clients to look at how to encourage this displaced group of people back into the workforce.
-There are lots of opportunities to help and advise our clients in this way and I can’t wait to work with them to achieve this.Posted almost 3 years ago
+There are lots of opportunities to help and advise our clients in this way and I can’t wait to work with them to achieve this.Posted about 3 years ago